devbisme/skidl/docs/index.md

 lib_search_paths[KICAD].append('C:\\my\\kicad\\libs')
 ```

-You can also convert a KiCad library into the SKiDL format by exporting it:
+You can convert a KiCad library into the SKiDL format by exporting it:

 ```py
 kicad_lib = SchLib('device', tool=KICAD)       # Open a KiCad library.